Lal4Tech/IBM-Data-Engineering/course_1_introduction_to_data_engineering/README.md

   - Extracting, integrating and organizing data from disparate sources
   - It includes
     - Data acquistion from multiple sources
-    - Data architecture for stroing source data
+    - Data architecture for storing source data
 - Processing data
   - Cleaning, transforming and preparing data to make it usable
   - For this we need: